Irregular Periods: Is it Perimenopause and How to Manage it?

 Am I still able to conceive if I have irregular periods and have started perimenopause?

 Yes.
-Until you reach menopause and haven’t had a period for more than 12 months, you can still get pregnant.
-No matter how irregular your periods are, their presence indicates you could still be ovulating.
+Until you reach a cessation of menses and haven’t had a period for more than 12 months, you can still get pregnant.
+No matter how irregular your monthly periods are, their presence indicates you could still be ovulating.

 However, conceiving naturally does become less likely once you enter the perimenopausal phase, as your fertility is in decline.